-Chinese President Xi Jinping arrives in Hong Kong as mass protests expected
+Chinese President Xi Jinping arrives in Hong Kong as protesters arrested

 While in Hong Kong, Xi will spend little time anywhere near the public.

-On Thursday evening, he is expected to have dinner with Hong Kong Chief Executive CY Leung and his successor, Carrie Lam, whom Xi will swear in on Saturday.
+However, shortly after she arrived on Thursday, Xi's wife Peng Liyuan made a visit to a Hong Kong kindergarten, where she watched student performances and talked to the children, according to a Hong Kong government press release.

+Peng was presented by the students with a fan covered in hand-painted pandas.
+She later joined Xi for dinner with Leung and incoming Hong Kong Chief Executive Carrie Lam at Government House.

-Xi is also expected to visit a People's Liberation Army base.
-China's military has always had a major presence in Hong Kong since the handover, but it has kept a low profile until recently.
+On Friday, Xi is expected to visit a People's Liberation Army base to inspect the troops.
+Until recently, China's military has kept a low profile in Hong Kong but this looks to be changing.

+Beijing is also sending its prized aircraft carrier to Hong Kong for the celebrations -- a show of military might not seen since it made the territory a special administrative region in 1997.

 An elaborate celebratory gala will be held Friday evening at the Hong Kong Convention and Exhibition Centre, attended by Xi, Leung, Lam and other dignitaries.